 7 With the east wind, you break the ships of Tarshish.

 8 As we have heard, so we have seen,

-in the city of the Lord of Hosts, in the city of our God.
+in the city of God of Armies, in the city of our God.

 God will establish it forever.

 9 We have thought about your loving kindness, O God,